Keyes Metcalf: Harvard University

 When planning these new facilities, Metcalf was concerned about the security of the collection – damage to manuscripts and books from variations in heat and humidity, or worst of all, damage from a flood.
 In the case of Houghton, the building that was to house the rare collections at Harvard, many features were designed into the air conditioning and plumbing systems that were meant to mitigate the risk of damage.
 Catch basins were installed under any pipe running horizontally to catch and divert any water from leaks.
 The plumbing system itself was designed so that the location of leaks could be found quickly through a series of shut-off valves, and the walls were designed with easy access to plumbing.
 The display cases themselves were designed so that they were well ventilated.
 This allowed lighting to be installed in the cases (rather than outside) without impacting the temperature and humidity levels.
 It was features like these that helped keep the collections safe.

 Metcalf's experience at Harvard made him and his staff experts in the problems that were facing many research libraries at the time.

 Metcalf was often called on to consult with other libraries.
 Harvard became the benchmark for solutions to these problems.
 Metcalf consulted on the libraries for the Army and Navy, and in 1942 was asked to chair a study of the University of Illinois Library School.

 During this time, Metcalf was also active in the American Library Association.
 He served as its president in 1942 and 1943.
 His participation in the ALA may have contributed to Metcalf being among the first of Harvard's staff to be targeted by Senator Joseph McCarthy in his search for communists.
 As chair of the ALA's International Relations Board, Metcalf was asked to participate on a government committee that selected books to be included in US libraries abroad.
 McCarthy sought information from Metcalf on whether he had approved of the selection of a book written by Howard Fast, a Communist.
 If he had, would he approve it again?
 In his response to McCarthy, Metcalf endorsed freedom of information in all libraries, including those managed by the government, and stated plainly that if the opportunity arose, he would select Fast's book again.
 McCarthy never responded.

 After 17 years of service, Metcalf retired in 1955 and was named Director Emeritus.

+He was a member of the American Antiquarian Society from 1937 and a member of the Council.